This article contains:

 - Do teachers actively sponsor trips abroad with students?
 Where?

-- Are any teachers AFS/exchange returnees?
+- Are any teachers AFS/exchange returnees (alumni)?

-Be sure that you take the information you learn about the school and update Global Link so others will have access to the same information.
+Please, be sure that you take the information you learn about the school and update Global Link so others will have access to the same information.
 Visit the School Information in Global Link section to learn more about updating school information.

-How AFS students add value to schools
+How a relationship with AFS adds value to schools

 AFS Students add value to schools by: